flock-homes/pdftk-java/README.md

 sudo apt install pdftk
 ```

-## Installation on macOS
+### Installation on macOS

-On macOS `pdftk-java` is available as a [homebrew](https://brew.sh) formula.
+On macOS `pdftk-java` is available as a [homebrew](https://brew.sh)
+formula.
 It can be installed with the following command:

 ```
 brew install pdftk-java
 ```

+### Pre-built binaries

+The recommended way to install pdftk-java is through a package
+manager, but if that is not an option there are pre-built binaries
+available:

+ - [Standalone jar](https://gitlab.com/pdftk-java/pdftk/-/jobs/artifacts/master/file/build/libs/pdftk-all.jar?job=gradle), including dependencies.
+Requires a JRE at runtime.
+ - [Native Image]((https://gitlab.com/pdftk-java/pdftk/-/jobs/artifacts/master/file/build/native-image/pdftk?job=nativeimage)) for x86_64 Linux systems.
+Does not require any runtime dependencies.

 ## Dependencies